MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR8c9733e13b955d6-Regulation-14A-Solicitation-Proxies/section-240.14a-101.md

 Instruction to Item 7.

-The information disclosed pursuant to paragraphs (c) and (d) of this Item 7 will not be deemed incorporated by reference into any filing under the Securities Act of 1933 (15 U.S.C.
+The information disclosed pursuant to paragraph (d) of this Item 7will not be deemed incorporated by reference into any filing under the Securities Act of 1933 (15 U.S.C.
 77a *et seq.*), the Securities Exchange Act of 1934 (15 U.S.C.
 78a *et seq.*), or the Investment Company Act of 1940 (15 U.S.C.
 80a-1 *et seq.*), except to the extent that the registrant specifically incorporates that information by reference.

 *Item 8.
 Compensation of directors and executive officers.* Furnish the information required by Item 402 of Regulation S-K (§ 229.402 of this chapter) and paragraphs (e)(4) and (e)(5) of Item 407 of Regulation S-K (§ 229.407(e)(4) and (e)(5) of this chapter) if action is to be taken with regard to: